PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

   Methods of allocating and freeing memory.
 In C++ memory is either static, allocated on the stack, or allocated on the free store.
 When people talk about memory management, they usually think of free store or even specifically about garbage collection.
 Memory can often be effectively managed through standard library containers, such as vector or string, or through general resource management techniques.

 Modulo
-  [Modulo](https://en.wikipedia.org/wiki/Modulo) operation returns the remainder after dividing the lhs number by the rhs number.
-In C++ this operation only applies to `int` type and is truncating, meaning the quotient, whether positive or negative, is rounded towards before the remainder is determine.
-Other langugages used 'floored' or 'rounded', and for every new language you will need to determine which is applied, because different results are produced.
+  [Modulo](https://en.wikipedia.org/wiki/Modulo) operation that returns the remainder after dividing the LHS number by the RHS number.
+In C++ this operation only applies to `int` type and is truncating, meaning the quotient, whether positive or negative, is rounded towards before the remainder is determined.
+Other languages used 'floored' or 'rounded', and for every new language you will need to determine which is applied, because different results are produced.

 Modulo Operator
-  `%` Infix operator for modulo operationsthat  returns the remainder after dividing the lhs number by the rhs number.
-In C++ this operation only applies to `int` type and is truncating, meaning the quotient, whether positive or negative, is rounded towards before the remainder is determine.
-Other langugages used 'floored' or 'rounded', and for every new language you will need to determine which is applied, because different results are produced.
+  `%` Infix operator for modulo operations that returns the remainder after dividing the LHS number by the RHS number.
+In C++ this operation only applies to `int` type and is truncating, meaning the quotient, whether positive or negative, is rounded towards before the remainder is determined.
+Other languages used 'floored' or 'rounded', and for every new language you will need to determine which is applied, because different results are produced.

 Name
   An identifier.
 (A minority of names are not identifiers - advanced).